 Credit card disputes may help.

-Credit cards sometimes earn a bad rap.
+Credit cards sometimes earn a bad reputation.
 Sure, they can help put you into debt if not used correctly.
-But when managed wisely, purchasing with a credit card offers consumers significant protections should they encounter an issue.
+But when managed wisely, purchasing with a credit card offers you significant protections should you run into problems.
 If trying to work things out with the company gets you nowhere, consider disputing your charge with your credit card company.
-You don't need any documentation to start a dispute, but be prepared to offer receipts, copies of phone records, copies of emails and any letters you've sent to or received from the company or person in question should you need them later in order to support your claim.
+You don't need any documentation to start a dispute, but be prepared to offer receipts, copies of phone records, copies of emails and any letters you've sent to or received from the company or person in question should you need them to support your dispute.

 Do note that there are often restrictions on the amount of time that can pass before you are no longer able to dispute the charge, often ninety (90) days.
 In these cases, contact your credit card company anyway.
 They can often dispute a charge further back than their policy allows, but you may have to go through additional hoops, such as sending a signed and certified letter to a division inside the credit card company.
 This situation may arise if a company has been working with you on an issue, such as a defective product, but keeps sending defective replacements.